UPPMAX/programming_formalisms/docs/pair_programming/README.md

     - Learners have practiced pair programming
     - Learners have converted class diagrams to real code

+    Preparation:

+    - A shared document where duos can assign themselves to a class, needed for exercise 2

     Lesson plan:

     - 5 mins: prior knowledge